randyrektor/DaVinci-Gate/README.md

 ## Usage

 1. Open DaVinci Resolve
-2. Load your podcast timeline with named audio tracks
+2. Load your podcast timeline with audio tracks containing named clips
 3. Run the script from Resolve's Scripts menu
 4. The script will automatically:
-   - Detect hosts from track names
+   - Detect all audio tracks with clips (accepts any track name)
    - Export individual WAV files
    - Analyze silence patterns
    - Create processed tracks with gated audio